 Required SSL Certificates

-By default, the Docker image provides self-signed certificates for test purposes.
+By default, the signaling server Docker image provides self-signed certificates for test purposes.
 However, when deploying in production, you must replace them with your own trusted certificates.

 The following certificate files are required (all in PEM format):